Stockflare/blog/_posts/2014-11-3-recently-on-stockflare.markdown

 ![New Price Change Information](/img/recently-on-stockflare-change.png)

+We've introduced an alerts section.
+Users who have a watchlist can see what critical events have occurred to their favourite stocks.
+These include: major price moves, elevated volumes, material changes in target prices, recommendation changes, and when a stock becomes a 5 star stock, or loses the rating.

 Finally, you'll see major speed improvements and various bug fixes throughout the website, we've documented some of the other changes we've made below.

 {% highlight %}